 Not all bladder cancers are candidates for surgery, because this area of the body is delicate and complex, and so many bladder cancers infiltrate surrounding tissues with long, thin fingers (recall that most of these cancers are intermediate to high-grade papillary infiltrative tumors).

-If it’s possible to perform surgery, it can be helpful to get a good sample of the mass to be used for further testing like histopathology.
+If it’s possible to perform surgery, it can be helpful to get a good mass sample for further testing, like histopathology.

-Surgery may also be used to restore proper urine flow in dogs that were having urinary difficulties.
+Surgery may also restore proper urine flow in dogs with urinary difficulties, depending upon the case.

-However, even when surgery is possible, it is often not possible to remove the entire tumor, and bladder tumor regrowth is common.1,4
+However, even when surgery is possible, removing the entire tumor is often impossible, and bladder tumor regrowth is common.1,4

 Dr. Brooke Britton discusses why surgery is so hard to do with bladder cancers in this episode of DOG CANCER ANSWERS.

 Another surgical option is stent placement.
-A stent can be placed to reduce urinary obstruction, and it may prolong survival time.
+A stent can be placed to reduce urinary obstruction, and possibly prolong survival time.

 Lastly, a cystostomy tube can be placed surgically.
-This is a tube that allows urine to drain from the bladder directly to the outside of the abdomen.
+This tube allows urine to drain from the bladder directly to the outside of the abdomen.
 This allows a dog with a urinary obstruction to pass urine through the tube, rather than through the obstructed urinary tract.

-Cystostomy is also considered a palliative measure because it does not treat the tumor itself.
+Cystostomy is also considered a palliative measure because it does not treat the tumor, but provides relief.

 If this is an option for your dog, you will get instructions about the special care needed to prevent infection.
-You will be required to empty the bladder through the tube multiple times per day.4
+You must empty the bladder through the tube multiple times per day.4

-There are many chemotherapy options available for the treatment of bladder cancers in dogs.
+Many chemotherapy options are available for treating bladder cancers in dogs.
 The most used drugs are piroxicam, mitoxantrone, and vinblastine.

 - Piroxicam is not usually called chemotherapy, because it is a non-steroidal anti-inflammatory drug (NSAID).
-However, piroxicam has been shown to decrease the size of the tumor in 12 out of 18 dogs in a study,11 so it is often prescribed for transitional cell carcinoma or other bladder cancers.
+However, piroxicam has been shown to decrease the tumor size in 12 out of 18 dogs in a study,11 so it is often prescribed for transitional cell carcinoma or other bladder cancers.
 The median survival time for dogs treated with piroxicam alone is 6 months.8

 - Mitoxantrone is an intravenous chemotherapy drug that is one of the most recommended treatments for dogs with bladder cancer.
-When combined with piroxicam, remission was seen in approximately 35% of patients.
-The average survival time for dogs treated with mitoxantrone and piroxicam together was 291 days.12
+Remission was seen in approximately 35% of patients when combined with piroxicam.
+The average survival time for dogs treated with mitoxantrone and piroxicam was 291 days.12

 - Vinblastine is an intravenous chemotherapy drug.
 It results in partial remission in 35% of dogs and stable disease (the size of the tumor is controlled, but the tumor does not shrink) in 50% of dogs.13 When used simultaneously with piroxicam, the median survival time is 299 days.14 One study found that if dogs are treated with intravenous vinblastine followed by piroxicam, the median survival time increased to 531 days.14

-- Doxorubicin is an intravenous chemotherapy drug that has been shown to be effective in the treatment of multiple cancers in dogs.
-When combined with piroxicam, it has been found to give a median survival time of 168 days.15
+- Doxorubicin is an intravenous chemotherapy drug that has been shown to be effective in treating multiple cancers in dogs.
+Combined with piroxicam, it has been found to give a median survival time of 168 days.15

 When treatment is started, follow-up visits will be used to determine if the cancer is responding to the treatment.
 (As with all cancers in dogs, “responding” means everything from the tumor is no longer growing, to growing slowly, to shrinking in size.)

-If there are signs that the tumor is no longer growing or is shrinking, then the treatment course will be extended.
-If there are signs that the tumor is continuing to grow, then the medications can be changed based on guidance from a veterinary oncologist.
+If there are signs that the tumor is no longer growing or shrinking, the treatment course will be extended.
+If there are signs that the tumor is continuing to grow, the medications can be changed based on guidance from a veterinary oncologist.

-The goal of metronomic chemotherapy is to interfere with the tumor’s ability to grow blood vessels, starving it of nutrition.
+Metronomic chemotherapy aims to interfere with the tumor’s ability to grow blood vessels, starving it of nutrition.
 This treatment can control the cancer (keep it from growing) in 70% of patients.

-This treatment is well tolerated with minimal side effects, and the median survival time was 7 months.4
+This treatment is well tolerated with minimal side effects, and the median survival time was seven months.4

 Radiation therapy is commonly recommended to treat bladder and other urinary tract tumors.
-When used in combination with chemotherapy and NSAIDs, it gives the best long-term prognosis.
+Combined with chemotherapy and NSAIDs, it gives the best long-term prognosis.

-Radiation is typically given as five treatments per week for four weeks.8 This must be done in a specialty hospital that has specialized equipment to perform radiation therapy.
+Radiation is typically given as five treatments per week for four weeks.8 This must be done in a specialty hospital with specialized equipment for radiation therapy.